 Alternatively, objectives and tube lenses with different design focal lengths may be combined to create different magnification ratios at the camera without compromising the axial color correction.
 We offer four tube lenses with non-standard focal lengths that can be used to change the magnification of an existing system.
 To calculate the system magnification for different tube lens and objective combinations, see the Magnification & FOV tab.

 Tube Lenses for Widefield Imaging

 Click To Enlarge

 This schematic shows the working distance and pupil distance for the TTL series and ITL200 tube lenses.
 The working distance corresponds to the distance from the top surface of the housing to the image plane.
 The pupil distance, defined as the distance between the bottom edge of the tube lens housing and the entrance pupil of the objective, can be set anywhere within the range specified in the table above, since the rays from the objective are in parallel bundles.
-If the tube lens is too close, the image may suffer from aberrations; if it is too far, vignetting will occur.
+If the tube lens is too close or far, the image may suffer from aberrations.

-Lenses with external SM2 threads are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space), as shown in the diagram above.
-Item #'s TTL200 and ITL200 should be inserted with the M38 x 0.5 threading facing the objective.
+The TTL200 and ITL200 tube lenses should be inserted with the M38 x 0.5 threading facing the objective, while all other standard widefield tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space), as shown in the diagram above.

 Tube Lenses for Laser Scanning and Widefield Imaging